minh2nguyen/HW-Challenge-02/README.md

     - Making sure my page resizes to various screens.

-    - Being creative and having fun by adding my own personal flair.
+    - Being creative and having fun by adding my own personal flair!

 I plan on adding more projects, a resume, linkedin, and editing this profile as I continue to learn more throughout my bootcamp experience.